-Web Replay is a project to allow Firefox content processes to record their behavior, replay it later, and rewind to earlier states.
+Web Replay is a project to allow Firefox content processes to record their behaviour, replay it later, and rewind to earlier states.
 Replaying processes preserve all the same JS behavior, DOM structures, graphical updates, and most other behaviors that occurred while recording.
 The browser's JS debugger can be used to inspect and control the replay.
 Currently only macOS is supported.

 There are several main components to the project:

 - The record/replay infrastructure records enough information during recording so that the replayed process can run and produce the same observable behaviors.

 - IPC integration allows a replaying process to communicate with the chrome process using IPDL and shared memory.

 - The rewind infrastructure allows a replaying process to restore a previous state, while still maintaining communication with the chrome process.

 - Debugger integration allows the JS debugger to read the information it needs from a replaying process and control the process's execution (resume/rewind).
 The debugger is not allowed to change the replaying process's observable state.